FeatureBaseDB/featurebase-docs/docs/sql-guide/hints/hint-flatten.md

 ### GROUP BY with flatten()

 {: .note}
-This query can also be [performed as a SELECT...GROUP BY statement](/docs/sql-guide/statements/statement-select#group-by-with-stringset)
+This query can also be run as a [SELECT...GROUP BY statement](/docs/sql-guide/statements/statement-select#group-by-with-stringset)

 Count individual values from the `segments` table